-Charles M. Kupperman, a longtime defense contracting executive, has been associated with a number of influential militarist think tanks and institutions including the Center for Security Policy (CSP), the Committee on the Present Danger (CPD), Empower America, and Missouri State University's Department of Defense and Strategic Studies.
-He also served in a number of posts during Ronald Reagan's presidency, including as executive director of the General Advisory Committee on Arms Control and Disarmament.
+Charles M. Kupperman, a longtime defense contracting executive, has been associated with a number of influential militarist think tanks and institutions, including the Center for Security Policy (CSP), the Committee on the Present Danger (CPD), Empower America, and Missouri State University's Department of Defense and Strategic Studies.
+He served in a number of official posts during Ronald Reagan's presidency, including as executive director of the General Advisory Committee on Arms Control and Disarmament.

 Kupperman's ascent among hawks in Washington began in the late 1970s, when he served as a policy advisor to the Committee on the Present Danger, a neoconservative-led advocacy group that aimed to undo détente and replace it with an aggressive anti-Soviet posture (see GroupWatch Profile: Committee on the Present Danger).
-In 1980, Kupperman served on the Reagan-Bush campaign team and was part of what became known as the "October Surprise Group," whose objective was to prepare for "any last-minute foreign policy or defense-related event, including the release of the hostages, that might favorably impact President Carter in the November election."1 The group was instrumental in pushing the Iranian hostage crisis to the forefront of the election in an attempt to tarnish the presidency and campaign of Jimmy Carter.
+In 1980, Kupperman served on the Reagan-Bush campaign team and was part of what became known as the "October Surprise Group," whose objective was to prepare for "any last-minute foreign policy or defense-related event, including the release of the hostages, that might favorably impact President Carter in the November election."
+The group was instrumental in pushing the Iranian hostage crisis to the forefront of the election in an attempt to tarnish the presidency and campaign of Jimmy Carter.
 Other members of the October Surprise Group were reported to be Richard V. Allen, Thomas H. Moorer, Eugene V. Rostow, William R. Van Cleave, Fred C. Iklé, John Lehman, Robert G. Neumann, Laurence Silberman, and Seymour Weiss.
 Richard Perle and Michael Ledeen were among the group's outside advisors.

-Throughout his career in the private sector, Kupperman has been a booster of several organizations that promote hardline defense policies.
-Along with a number of other like-minded defense executives, Kupperman serves on the board of directors of CSP, a Frank Gaffney-led advocacy group that aggressively promotes missile defense programs and militarist policies in the "war on terror."9 Reporter Jason Vest called CSP's roster of advisors "an A-list of influential conservative hawks," adding, "Gaffney and CSP's prescriptions for national security have been fairly simple: Gut all arms control treaties, push ahead with weapons systems virtually everyone agrees should be killed (such as the V-22 Osprey), give no quarter to the Palestinians and, most important, go full-steam ahead on just about every national missile defense program."
+Throughout his career in the private sector, Kupperman has boosted of several organizations that promote hardline defense policies.
+Along with a number of other like-minded defense executives, Kupperman has served on the board of directors of the Center for Security Policy, a group led by the conspiracy-minded Frank Gaffney that promotes aggressive missile defense programs and militarist policies.
+Reporter Jason Vest called CSP's roster of advisors "an A-list of influential conservative hawks," adding, "Gaffney and CSP's prescriptions for national security have been fairly simple: Gut all arms control treaties, push ahead with weapons systems virtually everyone agrees should be killed (such as the V-22 Osprey), give no quarter to the Palestinians and, most important, go full-steam ahead on just about every national missile defense program."

 In 2003, Kupperman joined a prominent group of neoconservative writers and politicians to restore the mothballed Committee on the Present Danger to promote the policies of the war on terror.
-The group is co-chaired by Sen. Jon Kyl(R-AZ), Sen. Joseph Lieberman (I-CT), and former CIA director James Woolsey.
-Kupperman is quoted on the CPD website as saying, "Winning the war against global terrorism is fundamental to international security in the 21st Century and we must be relentless in rooting out the terrorist network."
+The revamped group was co-chaired by Sen. Jon Kyl(R-AZ), Sen. Joseph Lieberman (I-CT), and former CIA director James Woolsey.
+Kupperman was quoted on the CPD website as saying at the time, "Winning the war against global terrorism is fundamental to international security in the 21st Century and we must be relentless in rooting out the terrorist network."

 In 2005, Kupperman was one of many rightist political figures who signed an open letter in support of the nomination of the John Boltonas U.S. ambassador to the United Nations.
 The nomination, which failed to win the support of the Senate, met fierce opposition, both domestically and abroad.
 A July 23, 2006 New York Times article by Warren Hoge reported deep scorn for Bolton among UN ambassadors, even from countries close to the United States.
-According to Hoge, "[M]any diplomats say they see Mr. Bolton as a stand-in for the arrogance of the administration itself."14 By contrast, Kupperman and the other letter signatories argued that Bolton was uniquely suited to the post, writing, in part, "His tenure as the Assistant Secretary of State for International Organizations during the administration of George H.W.
-Bush and as Under Secretary of State for Arms Control and International Security during [the George W. Bush] presidency have honed Mr. Bolton's indisputably impressive intellect and robust diplomatic skills in ways that will serve the nation well at the UN."15
+According to Hoge, "[M]any diplomats say they see Mr. Bolton as a stand-in for the arrogance of the administration itself."
+By contrast, Kupperman and the other letter signatories argued that Bolton was uniquely suited to the post, writing, in part, "His tenure as the Assistant Secretary of State for International Organizations during the administration of George H.W.
+Bush and as Under Secretary of State for Arms Control and International Security during [the George W. Bush] presidency have honed Mr. Bolton's indisputably impressive intellect and robust diplomatic skills in ways that will serve the nation well at the UN."

-Kupperman was an advisor to the Independent Working Group on Missile Defense.
-Pointing to group members and their sponsors, missile defense expert Theresa Hitchens quipped: "'Independent Working Group' is … a bit of a misnomer."16 In addition to the IWG, Kupperman also advised the Space Relationship, and the 21st Century—a task force of conservative foreign policy ideologues who insisted that, "Consolidation of the preeminent U.S. position in space is akin to Britain's dominance of the oceans in the 19th century."
+Kupperman was also an advisor to the Independent Working Group on Missile Defense.
+Pointing to group members and their sponsors, missile defense expert Theresa Hitchens quipped: "'Independent Working Group' is … a bit of a misnomer."
+In addition to the IWG, Kupperman also advised the Space Relationship, and the 21st Century—a task force of conservative foreign policy ideologues who insisted that, "Consolidation of the preeminent U.S. position in space is akin to Britain's dominance of the oceans in the 19th century."
 Sponsors of the task force included the American Foreign Policy Council, the Claremont Institute, Missouri State University's Department of Defense and Strategic Studies, the George C. Marshall Institute, Heritage Foundation, High Frontier, and the Institute for Foreign Policy Analysis.